What are the admissions requirements?

 How many credits do I need to complete my Labovitz MBA and how many should I take per semester?

 The Labovitz MBA requires 32 credits for the degree.
 There are currently 23 core MBA credits and 9 elective credits in the program.
 In Duluth, most students start by taking two classes, then adjust their course loads accordingly in future semesters.
 Students in Rochester generally take courses one at a time (every other weekend), throughout the entire year except when their schedules don’t allow.

 The Labovitz MBA program is designed to be flexible for people with full-time work obligations during the day.
 In Duluth, classes meet once a week, Monday, Tuesday, Wednesday, or Thursday from 6-8:40 p.m.
 In Rochester, classes are offered every other weekend, from 3:00-9:00 p.m. on Fridays, and Saturday mornings from 8:00 a.m.-12:30 p.m., depending upon the number of credits in the course.

 How long does it take to complete the program?

 The average time to completion is approximately 3 years.
 While the program can be completed in as little as two years, most students take advantage of the flexibility of the program to take less than the maximum.
 Students are allowed to take up to 5 years to complete the Labovitz MBA.

 Can I complete my Labovitz MBA by taking classes only online?

 No. Our program is designed to take advantage of the face-to-face interactions that happen within our courses.
 Therefore, none of the core MBA courses are regularly offered online.
 However, several elective classes may be available either online or in person.
-You can also take some of the prerequisite classes and some electives online through our agreement with the UW Consortium.
-More information about those options are located here.

 What courses are available and can I concentrate my studies in a specific area?